Chapter 10 Map Algebra

 Figure 10.8: Example of a zonal operation where the cell values are averaged for each of the three zones delineated in red.

-Global operations and functions may make use of some or all input cells when computing an output cell value.
-An example of a global function is the Euclidean Distance tool which computes the shortest distance between a pixel and a source (or destination) location.
-In the following example, a new raster assigns to each cell a distance value to the closest cell having a value of 1 (there are just two such cells in the input raster).
+Global operations and functions may use some or all input cells when computing the value of each output cell.
+A common example is the Euclidean Distance tool, which calculates the shortest straight-line distance between each cell and a specified source or destination.
+In the example below, a new raster assigns to each cell the distance to the nearest cell with a value of 1–note that only two such cells exist in the input raster.

 Example of a global function: the Euclidean distance.
 Each pixel is assigned its closest distance to one of the two source locations (defined in the input layer).